Imperial Diet (Holy Roman Empire): Princes

 The college of Imperial Princes (Reichsfürstenrat or Fürstenbank) incorporated the Imperial Counts as well as immediate lords, Prince-Bishops and Imperial abbots.
 Strong in members, though often discordant, the second college tried to preserve its interests against the dominance of the Prince-electors.

 The House of Princes was again subdivided into an ecclesiastical and a secular bench.
 Remarkably, the ecclesiastical bench was headed by the—secular—Archduke of Austria and the Burgundian duke of the Habsburg Netherlands (held by Habsburg Spain from 1556).
-As the Austrian House of Habsburg had failed to assume the leadership of the secular bench, they received the guidance over the ecclesiastical princes instead.
+As the Austrian House of Habsburg had failed to assume the leadership of the secular bench, they received the guidance over the ecclesiastical princes.
 The first ecclesiastical prince was the Archbishop of Salzburg as Primas Germaniae; the Prince-Archbishop of Besançon, though officially a member until the 1678 Treaty of Nijmegen, did not attend the Diet's meetings.

 The ecclesiastical bench also comprised the Grand Master and Deutschmeister of the Teutonic Knights, as well as the Grand Prior of the Monastic State of the Knights Hospitaller at Heitersheim.
 The Prince-Bishopric of Lübeck remained an ecclesiastical member even after it had turned Protestant, ruled by diocesan administrators from the House of Holstein-Gottorp from 1586.
 The Prince-Bishopric of Osnabrück, according to the 1648 Peace of Westphalia was under alternating rule of a Catholic bishop and a Lutheran bishop from the House of Hanover.

 Each member of the Princes' College held either a single vote (Virilstimme) or a collective vote (Kuriatstimme).
 Due to the Princes, their single vote from 1582 strictly depended on their immediate fiefs; this principle led to an accumulation of votes, when one ruler held several territories in personal union.
 Counts and Lords only were entitled to collective votes, they therefore formed separate colleges like the Wetterau Association of Imperial Counts and mergers within the Swabian, the Franconian and the Lower Rhenish–Westphalian Circles.
 Likewise, on the ecclesiastical bench, the Imperial abbots joined a Swabian or Rhenish college.

 In the German Mediatisation of 1803, numerous ecclesiastical territories were annexed by secular estates.
-A reform of the Princes' college was however not carried out until the Empire's dissolution in 1806.
+However, a reform of the Princes' college was not carried out until the Empire's dissolution in 1806.

 Cities

-The college of Imperial Cities (Reichsstädtekollegium) evolved from 1489 onwards, it contributed greatly to the development of the Imperial Diets as a political institution.
-Nevertheless, the collective vote of the cities initially was of inferior importance until a 1582 Recess of the Augsburg Diet.
-The college was led by the city council of the actual venue; with the implementation of the Perpetual Diet in 1663, the chair passed to Regensburg.
+The college of Imperial Cities (Reichsstädtekollegium) evolved from 1489 onwards.
+It contributed greatly to the development of the Imperial Diets as a political institution.
+Nevertheless, the collective vote of the cities was of inferior importance until a 1582 Recess of the Augsburg Diet.
+The college was led by the city council of the actual venue until the Perpetual Diet in 1663, when the chair passed to Regensburg.

 The Imperial cities also divided into a Swabian and Rhenish bench.
 The Swabian cities were led by Nuremberg, Augsburg and Regensburg, the Rhenish cities by Cologne, Aachen and Frankfurt.

 For a complete list of members of the Imperial Diet from 1792, near the end of the Empire, see List of Reichstag participants (1792).